-The IGS, as a completely voluntary organization, continues to operate the global civilian GPS tracking system for science and research.
-Since the pilot project in 1992, the network has grown from approximately 30 permanent GPS stations to more than 350; and the accuracy of the IGS orbits has improved an order of magnitude, from 50 cm to better than 5 cm.
+The IGS, as a completely voluntary organization, continues to operate its global civilian GPS tracking system for science and research.
+Since the pilot project in 1992, the network has grown from approximately 30 permanent GPS stations to more than 400; and the accuracy of the IGS orbits has improved by more than an order of magnitude, from 50 cm to better than 5 cm.
 The IGS continues developing and improving traditional products such as orbits, clocks, station positions and velocities, as well as fostering projects and working groups that produce additional data products, such as precipitable water vapor (PWV) and total electron content (TEC).
 These IGS projects and working groups are dependent upon the infrastructure of the IGS for science applications.
-The projects and working groups have included: Precise Time and Frequency Project joint with the Bureau International des Poids et Mesures (BIPM), the Ionosphere Working Group, Troposphere Working Group, IGS Reference Frame Working Group, the International GLONASS Pilot Project (IGLOS-PP), the Low Earth orbiting satellites (LEO) Pilot Project/Working Group, the Tide Gauge Benchmark Monitoring Project for the sea-level studies (TIGA), the GNSS Working Group, and the Real-Time Working Group.
+The projects and working groups include the Ionosphere Working Group, Troposphere Working Group, IGS Reference Frame Working Group, Data Center Working Group, Antenna Working Group, Bias and Calibration Working Group, Clock Products Working Group, Low Earth Orbiter (LEO) Working Group, Tide Gauge Benchmark Monitoring Project for Sea-Level Studies (TIGA), the GNSS Working Group, and the Real-Time Pilot Project/Working Group.
+Projects that have been completed and are now incorporated into IGS routine processes include the Precise Time and Frequency Project - jointly with the Bureau International des Poids et Mesures (BIPM) - and the International GLONASS Pilot Project (IGLOS-PP).

-It is the infrastructure of the IGS and innovative efforts of the IGS Analysis Centers that have driven the evolution and improvements of the IGS that in turn support these science driven applications.
-Through these working groups, the IGS continues to evolve and improve.
-The IGS has become the primary source for general access to and continuous development of the precise reference frame of the International Earth Rotation and Reference Frame Service (IERS): the International Terrestrial Reference Frame (ITRF).
-The IGS has become the global framework for virtually all regional applications and networks, including the following: the United States Plate Boundary Observatory GPS Network (PBO), IAG Commission X - Global and Regional Geodetic Networks, Subcommission for Europe (EUREF), Sistema de Referencia Geocéntrico para América del Sur (SIRGAS, the South American continental reference system), Unification of African Reference Frames (AFREF), and others.
+It is the infrastructure of the IGS and innovative efforts of the IGS Analysis Centers that have driven the evolution and improvements of the IGS that in turn support these science-driven applications.
+Through the ACs and these working groups, the IGS continues to evolve and improve.
+The IGS has become the primary source for general access to and continuous development of the precise reference frame of the International Earth Rotation and Reference Systems Service (IERS): the International Terrestrial Reference Frame (ITRF).
+The IGS provides the global framework for virtually all regional applications and networks, including the following: the United States Plate Boundary Observatory GPS Network (PBO), IAG Commission 1 Reference Frames, which incudes the Subcommission for Europe (EUREF), Sistema de Referencia Geocéntrico para América del Sur (SIRGAS, the South American continental reference system), Unification of African Reference Frames (AFREF), and others.

 The history, development, and current status of the IGS are captured online and in the Annual and Technical Reports, and particularly in workshop proceedings, all maintained and available through the Central Bureau.
-See: http://www.igs.org/.
+See: http://igs.org/.

 Components Roles